-Continuing education is mandated by Iowa law as a prerequisite to renew RN and LPN licenses.
-The requirement is as follows:
+Iowa law as a prerequisite to renew RN and LPN licenses mandates continuing education.
+The rule is as follows:

-- For renewal or reactivation of all licenses, the requirement is 36 contact hours of continuing education.
+- Renewal or reactivation of all licenses, the requirement is 36 contact hours of continuing education.

 A license issued for less than three years is granted for two years, plus the number of months to the birth month.
 Thereafter, the license must be renewed every three years.